Hannalysis/100DaysOfCode/README.md

  --- Day 12 ---
   2024-10-28

-  Alike yesterday, I continued with the web development section inside my python udemy course.
+Like yesterday, I continued with the web development section inside my python udemy course.
 Now we're moving onto CSS; a chance to revise, and learn something new.

 I started with a basic website project that utilised styling with just ids, classes and element selectors.
-I did also learn of a new selector type, called attribute - using square brackets, can select everything with the same attribute type, specific setting or, targetting items without that attribute
+I did also learn of a new selector type, called attribute - using square brackets, can select everything with the same attribute type, specific setting or, targeting items without that attribute
   (ie p[draggable = "false"]).

   Font size measurement reference:
   Static sizing: 1px = 1/96 inch | 1pt = 1/72 inch
   Relative sizing: 1em = 100% parent | 1rem = 100% root

 In the second project (creating a web meme), I utilised my first custom font utilising fonts.google.com, and establishing a reference in html, using the preconnect relationship attributes, with a url link to the font in question.
 This was also the first time I've really seen the advantages of using percentages of widths and margins to make aligning content more straightforward, along with using relative font sizing.

   ------------